rasor/hooks-news/README.md

 Optionally upgrade your dependencies with `npm update` Now get dependencies in your CRA project with `npm install`

+### Create Cloud Firestore

+The above created a **Realtime Database**, which is for automatic push of updates to clients.
+This code is dependent of **Cloud Firestore**, which is a normal document DB.
+From [database](https://console.firebase.google.com/project/hooks-news-rasor/database) create a new Cloud Firestore.

 ### Deploy backend functions

 Then deploy only the functions folder with
 `firebase deploy --only functions`.

 Verify you now have one [serverless function](https://console.firebase.google.com/project/hooks-news-rasor/functions) (called `linksPagination`).
+The public link to the function you should paste in `/src/components/Link/LinkList.js`.

 ### Test run locally